osedoe/Web-Development-Notes/JavaScript/FunctionalProgramming.md

 Both methods return booleans.

+---

 ## Currying

+**Currying is the act of refactoring one function that takes more than one argument into a _Higher-Order Function_ (HOC) that returns a series of functions each accepting only one argument and only evaluating once we receive our last argument.**

 The **arity** of a function is the number of arguments it requires.
+It can be:

+- 1: Unary
+- 2: Binary
+- 3: Ternary
+- 4: Quaternary
+- ...

 Therefore, **currying** is converting a function that requires *N* number of arguments or arity, into *N* functions with arity 1.
 It could be defined as well as restructuring a function so it takes one argument, then returns another function that takes the next argument, and so on.